influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/influxdata-platform/internal-vs-external.md

 ### Pros of external monitoring

 #### Hardware separation

-With an monitor running separate from your primary TICK stack, issues that occur in the primary stack will not affect the monitor.
+With a monitor running separate from your primary TICK stack, issues that occur in the primary stack will not affect the monitor.
 If your primary TICK stack goes down or has issues, your monitor will be able detect them and alert you.

 ### Cons of external monitoring

 #### Slightly more setup

 There is more setup involved with external monitoring, but the benefits far outweigh the extra time required, especially for production use cases.